adrenak/gorky/content/home.md

-# gorky
+# Gorky

-**gorky** is a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.
+**Gorky** is a lightweight, markdown-powered static site generator designed for creating beautiful blogs and personal websites that can be easily deployed to GitHub Pages.

 Gorky is named after [Maxim Gorky](https://en.wikipedia.org/wiki/Maxim_Gorky)

 The layout and design is inspired from [garry.net](https://garry.net)

-## Why gorky?
+## Why Gorky?

-gorky makes it incredibly simple to create and maintain a static website using **markdown files**.
-No complex build tools, no database setup, just write your content in markdown and gorky handles the rest.
+Gorky makes it incredibly simple to create and maintain a static website using **markdown files**.
+No complex build tools, no database setup, just write your content in markdown and Gorky handles the rest.

 ### Perfect for GitHub Pages

-gorky is optimized for GitHub Pages deployment.
+Gorky is optimized for GitHub Pages deployment.
 Simply:
 1. Write your content in markdown
 2. Run `npm run build`
 3. Push to GitHub